rust-lang/book/2018-edition/src/ch00-00-introduction.md

 Finally, some appendixes contain useful information about the language in a more reference-like format.
-Appendix A covers Rust’s keywords, Appendix B covers Rust’s operators and symbols, and Appendix C covers derivable traits provided by the standard library.
+Appendix A covers Rust’s keywords, Appendix B covers Rust’s operators and symbols, Appendix C covers derivable traits provided by the standard library, Appendix D covers some useful development tools, and Appendix E explains Rust editions.

 There is no wrong way to read this book: if you want to skip ahead, go for it!
 You might have to jump back to earlier chapters if you experience any